 Run community workout classes at your school gym

 Why not organise a regular workout or yoga class at your school gym once a week?
-With fitness classes often costing $15 or more at a gym, members of your school community will likely be thrilled to hear they can take a cheaper one and support a good cause.
+With fitness classes often costing $15 or more at a gym, members of your school community will likely be thrilled to take a cheaper one and support a good cause.

 Create a school recipe book